Vladi-kruk/Self-Driving-Vehicle/README.md

 # Self-Driving-Vehicle Project
-Allows the vehicle to travel alone any place and overtake any obstacle Electrical Practical Engineer Project
+Allows the vehicle to travel alone any place and overtake any obstacle.
+Electrical Practical Engineer Project